LucaBeckmann/UbuntuAutomationScripts/README.md

 ⚠️ I take no responsibility if they break something on your system!
 Please don’t just run code from the internet — make sure you understand what it does first.

-If you have any suggestions or improvements, let me know.
+If you have any suggestions or improvements, just create a pull request.

 Have fun!